kavehmz/kube-for-the-dyslexic/README.md

 ```

 ### Create your cluster
-Creating a kuberentes clsuter using kind is simple
+Creating a Kubernetes clsuter using kind is simple

 ```bash
 $ make create-cluster